ecow/liroma/README.md

 - re-mastering COULD occur in the player system.
 - The re-mastering sub-system SHOULD support VST plugins
 - Plugin processing SHOULD work at least with 32bit of resolution.
+- It MUST be able to setup a set of customized [home curve](https://www.researchgate.net/figure/Subjectively-preferred-steady-state-room-curve-targets-in-a-typical-domestic-listening_fig6_283039780)

 The typical use case is: